 Frederick Hummel Firestone appears to have been the first of his family to enter Mount Olivet.
 Originally laid to rest in the Lutheran Church graveyard with his parents, his body would be moved to Mount Olivet on October 12th, 1863 by direction of his wife Rebecca in her Whitter family plot located in Area A/Lot 25.
 Jacob and Mary’s son Henry was also buried in the Lutheran graveyard but was moved along with the remains of his parents in 1907.
 Joshua Firestone seems to have been the instigator in having his parents and brother buried in a lot purchased for his own burial and located in Area H/Lot 92.
 He would be placed here upon his death on December 5th, 1883.

 A third generation of Firestones are also buried here in Mount Olivet.
-They include two grandchildren of Jacob Firestone: Oscar Frederick Firestone (1852-1933), the son of the aforementioned Frederick Hummell Firestone and wife Rebecca Whitter.
-Oscar married Fannie E. Steiner and moved to Baltimore, living at 1711 W. Fayette Street.
+They include two grandchildren of Jacob Firestone: Oscar Frederick Firestone and Martin Luther Firestone.
+Oscar, (1852-1933), the son of the aforementioned Frederick Hummell Firestone and wife Rebecca Whitter, married Fannie E. Steiner and moved to Baltimore, living at 1711 W. Fayette Street.
 Oscar worked as a traveling salesman of machinery supplies.
 The couple never had any children.
 Oscar’s grave can be found in Area Q/Lot 70.

 Martin Luther Firestone (1832-1920) was the son of Joshua Firestone and wife Christiana Stull, the union mentioned by Jacob Engelbrecht in his diary.
 Martin Luther continued the family tradition as a millwright on the old farmstead.
 He also worked at the Pampel Iron Foundry in town and was a participant of the American Civil War, serving in the Potomac Home Brigade, Company A in the Union Cavalry under Col. Henry Cole.
 He received an honorable discharge after a horse fell on him at Harpers Ferry in July, 1862.
 He suffered for the rest of his life with a debility involving his hip.
 Martin would live until 1920, and was subsequently laid to rest in the Firestone plot in Area H.